flokoe/website/content/manual.md

 ## I work best when

-- I can get my headphones on, mute notifications and get down to the task at hand.
+- I can get my headphones on, mute notifications, and get down to the task at hand.
-- I have a team that is atleast on par with my technical abilities.
+- I have a team that is at least on par with my technical abilities.
-- I have freedom choose tools, technologiy and architecture to build the best solutuins.
+- I have the freedom to choose tools, technology, and architecture to build the best solutions.
 - I work remotely, where I feel comfortable and without being disturbed.

-I have high expectations for my team but can and should demand thoes things from me as well.
+I have high expectations for my team, but they can and should demand those things from me as well.
 I assume the following things to be true if we work together:

-- Everyone is good at what they do and have good intentions.
+- Everyone is good at what they do and has good intentions.
 - We strive for excellence in our work and collaboration.
 - We all have a high degree of personal responsibility.
 - We challenge and support each other.
-- Peopla make mistakes, if somthein breaks our tools or process are not good enough.
+- People make mistakes; if something breaks, our tools or processes are not good enough.
 - No politics.

-Let's continually learn new things, and improve our skills and the way we work by thinking critically and self-reflect.
+Let's continually learn new things and improve our skills and the way we work by thinking critically and self-reflecting.
-"Because we’ve always done it this way" is not a work culture.
+"Because we've always done it this way" is not a work culture.

 ## My working hours